loading

 Sub-Committees of the Higher Education Quality Committee (HEQC)

-1.1 ) National Standards and Reviews Committee (NSRC)
+1.1 ) Standards and Capacity Development Committee (SCDC)

-• Recommend to the HEQC possible areas of national reviews;
+• Recommend to the Director: Standards and Capacity Development, the Executive Director: Quality Assurance, and the HEQC possible areas of standards development.

-• Analyse institutional improvement plans for their coverage and thoroughness in addressing the programme review recommendations.
-If necessary, concerns are forwarded to the HEQC for its consideration;
+• Analyse institutional improvement plans for their quality, coverage and thoroughness in addressing the recommendations that emanate from quality reviews.

-• To review progress reports to confirm that improvement plans have been implemented and completed.
-The Committee, on the basis of the accreditation awarded to an institution, recommends to the HEQC either that the review process can be concluded, or that further engagement with an institution is required;
+• Review progress reports to confirm that improvement plans have been implemented and completed.
+The Committee recommends to the HEQC either that the review process can be concluded, or that further engagement with an institution is required.

-• Support and advise on the efficient and effective implementation of the HEQC national review system;
+• Support and advise on the efficient and effective implementation of the HEQC standards and capacity development mandate.

-• Raise systemic issues which may arise out of the national review process for the attention of the HEQC;
+• Raise systemic issues which may arise out of the quality review and accreditation processes for the attention of the HEQC and the CHE.

 • Management experience